jdbugs/TheInvitation/README.md

 2. Clone the repository and open a terminal inside it.
 3. (Optional) Create and activate a virtual environment.
 4. Install optional extras if you want speech (`pip install pyttsx3`).
-5. Disable LLM usage unless you have an Ollama server ready:
+5. If you don’t have Ollama running locally, disable the oracle:
    ```bash
    export INVITATION_DISABLE_LLM=1  # Linux/macOS
    set INVITATION_DISABLE_LLM=1     # Windows CMD
    $env:INVITATION_DISABLE_LLM = "1"  # PowerShell
    ```
+6. (Optional) Edit `config/invitation.json` to tune pacing, layering, or architecture.
-6. Run the engine:
+7. Run the engine:
    ```bash
    python main.py
    ```

 The terminal will remind you that there is no prompt.
 Type only when you feel a pull; the observer will respond slowly, mixing your words with archived shards.

+You can change the configuration while the program is running.
+The watcher polls the JSON file every few seconds and applies updates live—no restarts required.

 ## Configuration